richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 > [!IMPORTANT]
 > - Viva Glint Admins can't delete a reminder email after the first user/role scheduled to receive a reminder gets that email.
-> - Viva Glint Admins can only edit reminders when there is a role in phased access or the earliest due date for any role is still in the future.
+> - Viva Glint Admins can only edit reminders when there's a role in phased access or the earliest due date for any role is still in the future.

 ### Customize Team Conversations email content